 As you keep adding stocks, the expected gain and loss go down.
 This happens quite rapidly until you hold about ten stocks in your portfolio.
 As you add additional stocks to your portfolio beyond ten, the marginal benefit of diversification decreases rapidly.
 So much so that there is little benefit to diversifying after you hold twenty stocks in your portfolio.

 There are many ways to make money off of stocks.
 There are 3 main ways that you’ll make money off stocks and a couple ancillary ways.
-The main thing to remember is to protect your principle at ALL COST.
+The main thing to remember is to protect your principal at ALL COST.
 You can do this by properly diversifying your investments across different asset categories (risk-free, core, alternative) and different asset classes (bonds, stocks).
 Use the Triad Portfolio Strategy for allocating capital and you’ll be in good shape.